 Theresa Hendrickx and Beverley Hockley In February Theresa and Bev set up the Association of Freelance Solicitors -Theresa can be contacted by texting 07949243949.
 Bev’s blog against breaking the link here

-Reggie Decardi-Nelson Reggie served his last day as Legal Adviser in March.
-Based at Highbury, he started at Haringey court (Lordship Lane) 13 years ago.
-He now takes up a position at the Court of Appeal Office.
-Good luck Reggie!
+Reggie Decardi-Nelson Reggie served his last day as Legal Adviser in March 2016 Based at Highbury, he started at Haringey court (Lordship Lane) 13 years ago.
+He has now taken up a position at the Court of Appeal Office.

 Colette Kelly.
 Colette has joined the partnership at Shearman Bowen and Co.
 Colette qualified as a solicitor in 1996 , and was previously a senior associate at Russell-Cooke and a partner at Sternberg Reed.
 Congratulations Colette!

 Daniel Godden Daniel was at HJA for 12 years, and built up a speciality in white collar crime.
-He leaves to become a freelance consultant – you can teach him by email email@example.com or call/text 07752870536.
+He left to become a freelance consultant, then later a founding partner at Berkeley Law.
 Daniel is on the committee for LCCSA, and featured on the BBC documentary “Employable Me”.
-Good luck Daniel!

 Charmaine Japaul Charmaine is a solicitor and HCA with McClartys.
-She serves on the LCCSA committee.
-Charmaine organised the LCCSA team which completed the London Legal Walk for charity (info and sponsorship here)
+She serves on the LCCSA committee and organised the LCCSA team which completed the London Legal Walk

-Sandra Paul A leading criminal lawyer at Kingsley Napley , congratulations to outstanding lawyer Sandra Paul who has been promoted to partnership at KN!
-Sandra trained at HJA, building up an excellent reputation for both litigation and higher court advocacy.
+Sandra Paul A leading criminal lawyer at Kingsley Napley , Sandra Paul was quickly promoted to the KN partnership.
+Sandra successfully completed her trained at HJA, building up an excellent reputation for both litigation and higher court advocacy.

 Rick Shearman and Mark Bowen Rick and Mark set up Shearman Bowen 15 years ago, and the firm celebrates that landmark this month (July 2016) Congratulations!